12 Summer-Flowering Bulbs That Will Delight

 These perennial plants are grown from tubers that resemble claws and depending on your area, they will require a thick winter mulch for frost protection or they should be lifted and stored.

 - Will reach up to 45cm tall.

 - I think they look lovely in containers.

 - The tubers are easy to split and propagate.

-- Flowers from late spring into summer, usually 70-90 days after planting.
+- In my garden, they flower from late spring into summer, usually 70-90 days after planting.